Our Guiding Prayer

 Housed within the community of Western Theological Seminary (Holland, MI), the Eugene Peterson Center for Christian Imagination serves as curator for Eugene’s papers and archives.
 Winn Collier serves as the director for the Peterson Center.

 The Peterson Center hosts DMin cohorts providing generous space for extended immersion in questions related to pastoral fidelity and Christian imagination.
-Our current cohorts are Holy Presence: Eugene Peterson and the Pastoral Imagination (applications closed) and The Sacred Art of Writing (applications open).
+Our current cohorts are Holy Presence: Eugene Peterson and the Pastoral Imagination and The Sacred Art of Writing.

 The authorized biography of Eugene Peterson, written over four years—while sifting through scores of interviews, private diaries, and thousands of letters, tells the story of a very human man whose life was consumed with holy love.